MyBaBB/My_InTheFlesh/README.md

+THIS IS LIKE AN AUDITION FOR A MOVIE WEBSITE.
+I THOUGH THAT I HAD THIS JOB.
+ITS INCOMPLETE AND WAS JUST A DEMO FOR THE MOVIE.
+THE CUT THIS FROM THE SCRIPT.
+BUT HERE IT IS AND IT WAS FUN.
+IT IS ALL FAKE.

 This is the In the flesh demo for the Movies It represents a person typing on a mac pc and I will automate it per the following script.

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx